These photographs have been handed down through generations in our family.

 It is oval, 2 inches wide by 2-1/2 inches high.

 Many other holy pieces and books in our family have been identified as to their origin and to whom they belonged.
 This one has no writing or context with which to identify it.
-It must have been dear for many years to someone in our family, but now we simply do not know.
+For many years, it must have been dear to someone in our family, but now we simply do not know.

 Click here to view some pages: Pages

-The book is "Drelincourt on Death". by Charles Delincourt; translated from French into English by Marius D'Assigny.
+The book is "Drelincourt on Death". by Charles Drelincourt; translated from French into English by Marius D'Assigny.

 It was published in London in 1814.
 It contains 560 pages.